RogerHardiman/onvif-audit/README.md

 # onvif-audit

-onvif-audit will scan a network looking for ONVIF cameras and create an audit log containing
+onvif-audit will scan a network looking for ONVIF cameras and create an audit log folder containing

-* Camera Make and Model
-* Camera Time (to check for Time Sync errors)
+* Text File which reports the Camera Make and Model and the Camera Time (to check Time Sync Errors)
 * JPEG Snapshot of the camera view

-It can be controlled from the Command Line or via a Configuration File
+The Audit can be controlled from the Command Line or via a Configuration File

+A full list of commands can be obtained with the -h option ` node onvif-audit.js -h
+`

 # Command Line
+Command Line parameters are used to provide a single IP address or a range of IP addresses to scan, along with Username and Password.
 Example to scan a network for all cameras in the range 192.168.1.1 to 192.168.1.254

 `